ericslvdev/ericslvdev/README.md

 - 👋 Hi, I’m @ericslvdev
 - 👀 I’m interested in ...
-Learn and evolve as a programmer.
+Learn and evolve as a developer.
 - 🌱 I’m currently learning ...
 HTML CSS and JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Instagram: eric.slv00